enspencer/symbols-hashes/README.md

 >> 'Gandalf the Grey'
 ```

 Hashes are an incredibly usefuly data structure that you will use all the time as a ruby developer.
 Keep in mind however, that that are in no way inherently better than arrays; the two are simply different.
-You will find yourself using both, and should consider the pros of cons of each before you decide which (if either) will best fit your dat.
+You will find yourself using both, and should consider the pros of cons of each before you decide which (if either) will best fit your data.

 #Symbols